bodrovis/faraday-gzip/README.md

 [![Gem](https://img.shields.io/gem/v/faraday-gzip.svg?style=flat-square)](https://rubygems.org/gems/faraday-gzip)
 [![License](https://img.shields.io/github/license/lostisland/faraday-gzip.svg?style=flat-square)](LICENSE.md)

 The `Gzip` middleware adds the necessary `Accept-Encoding` headers and automatically decompresses the response.
+If the "Accept-Encoding" header wasn't set in the request, this sets it to "gzip,deflate" and appropriately handles the compressed response from the server.
+This resembles what Ruby does internally in Net::HTTP#get.
+If Brotli is added to the Gemfile, it will also add "br" to the header.

 ## Installation